ioannisvlachos/whitepagesgreece/README.md

     -t or --truncate-table: Delete/Truncate all data in database.
     -d or --drop-database: Drop database.
     -i or --insert-only: Insert downloaded data from local folder wp_db/ to database.
+    -u or --update-db: Manually updates db.
+    -a or --auto-update: Auto-update the database every hour.

   ```